-Submission Timing The State requires us to submit a snapshot of billed claims, extracted Page 17 from our database approximately 20 days following the close of the calendar year quarter.
-Any discharged patient encounters no billed by this cut-off date will not be included in the quarterly submission file sent in.
+SUBMISSION TIMING The State requires us to submit a snapshot of billed claims, extracted from our database approximately 20 days following the close of the calendar year quarter.
+Any discharged patient encounters not billed by this cut-off date will not be included in the quarterly submission.
+Claims billed in the subsequent quarter for discharges of a previous quarter will be submitted to the State in the subsequent quarters submission.